giovannipizzi/seekpath/webservice/README_DEPLOY.txt

 'pip install seekpath'

 First step:
-- Install with sudo pip install 'seekpath[bz,webservice]'
+## THIS DOES NOT WORK - Install with pip install 'seekpath[bz,webservice]'
+## Do instead:
+pip install --user -r ../optional_requirements.txt

 Then:

 1. Put your script as a subfolder of /var/www/ (important, otherwise X-Sendfile